Death and state funeral of Elizabeth II: Four-nation royal tour

-On 16 September, the King and Queen consort visited Cardiff Castle, where a royal gun salute was fired and crowds gathered inside.
+On 16 September, the King and the Queen Consort visited Cardiff Castle, where a royal gun salute was fired and crowds gathered inside.
 A silent protest against the monarchy was held outside by groups including trade unions, and Labour for an Independent Wales.
-An audience was held for the First Minister of Wales and the Llywydd, or Presiding Officer, of the Senedd.
-A service of prayer and reflection for the life of the Queen was held at Llandaff Cathedral on 16 September and attended by the King and Queen consort.
-The Bishop of Llandaff and leaders of other faiths said the prayers, and the Archbishop of Wales delivered an address in both English and Welsh.
+An audience was held for the first minister of Wales and the Llywydd, or presiding officer, of the Senedd.
+A service of prayer and reflection for the life of the Queen was held at Llandaff Cathedral on 16 September and attended by the King and the Queen Consort.
+The bishop of Llandaff and leaders of other faiths said the prayers, and the archbishop of Wales delivered an address in both English and Welsh.
 The service included the singing of Welsh hymns and anthems.
 The choir accompanied by harpists Alis Huws and Catrin Finch performed the anthem "A Welsh Prayer" composed by Paul Mealor with words by Grahame Davies.

 At the Senedd the King received a motion of condolence before addressing the parliament in Welsh and English.
-At Cardiff Castle, the King had audiences with the First Minister of Wales, Mark Drakeford, and the Llywydd, Elin Jones.
+At Cardiff Castle, the King had audiences with the first minister of Wales, Mark Drakeford, and the Llywydd, Elin Jones.
 At the castle, they also held audiences with individuals associated with their royal patronages, before meeting with members of the public in the castle grounds.
 Returning to London, the King met leaders of different faith communities at Buckingham Palace.

-On 17 September, the King met with the Defence Chiefs of Staff at Buckingham Palace and received the Prime Ministers of Australia, the Bahamas, Canada, Jamaica, and New Zealand.
+On 17 September, the King met with the Defence Chiefs of Staff at Buckingham Palace and received the prime ministers of Australia, the Bahamas, Canada, Jamaica, and New Zealand.
 The governors-general of the Commonwealth realms attended a reception and lunch at Buckingham Palace, hosted by the King and other members of the royal family.
 The King met emergency services workers at the Metropolitan Police's Special Operations Room in Lambeth, who were organising aspects of the Queen's state funeral.
 He also visited The Queue with Prince William to speak to its participants.

 On 18 September, the King met the prime ministers of Tuvalu, Antigua and Barbuda, and Papua New Guinea at Buckingham Palace.
 A reception for world leaders was held at Buckingham Palace.